 The report below contains a summary of the action steps outlined in this tutorial.
 Download and print this document as a preventative measure in case your WordPress site gets hacked or ends up becoming compromised.

-Disclaimer: We have no association with WordPress or any of the WordPress-related products promoted on this site.
-We may receive a financial benefit or affiliate commission from the purchase of third-party products or services mentioned on our site.
-All images remain the copyright of their respective owners and comply with all license terms and agreements of use to the best of our knowledge.
+Disclaimer: We are not associated with WordPress, Automattic, or any of the WordPress products mentioned on this website.
+We may derive affiliate commissions from the purchase of products advertised on our website.
+All product images remain the copyright of their respective owners and are being used solely for training and illustrative purposes.

 Did you enjoy this tutorial?
-Please feel free to share this page with anyone thinking of starting their own business online using the links below.
+Feel free to share this tutorial with other WordPress users using the links below.